jhpyle/docassemble/_docs/modifiers.md

 ---
 {% endhighlight %}

+# <a name="need"></a>Indicate variables that are prerequisites

+You can add a `need` specifier to a block to indicate that before the block is used, the definitions of one or more variables must be obtained.
+This specifier is explained in the [`need`] subsection of the [Logic section].

+# <a name="undefine"></a>Undefine variables when a `question` is asked

+You can add an `undefine` specifier to a block to indicate that before the block is used, one or more variables must be undefined if they are defined.
+This specifier is explained in the [`undefine`] subsection of the [Logic section].

+# <a name="reconsider"></a>Obtain new values of variables when a `question` is asked

+You can add a `reconsider` specifier to a block to indicate that before the block is used, the definitions of one or more variables must be obtained and re-obtained if they are already obtained.
+This specifier is explained in the [`reconsider`] subsection of the [Logic section].

 # <a name="comment"></a>Hidden `comment`s

 To make a note to yourself about a question, which will not be seen by